-This photo was taken at Beacon Hill Village (the original Village) in Boston.
+This photo was taken at Beacon Hill Village (the first Village) in Boston.

-With the growth of the aging baby boomer population and the overextension of facilities and medical system, this model is a viable alternative.
+With the growth of the aging baby boomer population and the overextension of facilities and medical system, the Village model is a viable alternative.

 The Village movement has become a stunning example of how community collaborations can help older Americans improve the quality of their lives, remain in their homes as they age, and save money in the process.
 And with the government facing enormous deficits for the foreseeable future, Villages also represent a welcome, cost-effective way for citizens to take responsibility for themselves during an era of declining public resources.

 According to the Village to Village Network, there are currently (as of January 2014) more than 120 Villages operating across the country, in Canada, Australia, and the Netherlands, with over 100 additional Village in development.
 However, that is literally the tip of a large and growing movement.
 Candace Baldwin, Director of Strategy for Aging in Community at NCB Capital Impact and the Village to Village Network, says representatives from 600 communities have attended various Village meetings in the past year or so.